 Besides being a sustainable option, the paper is acid-free, which means that it has archival quality and won’t lose its integrity over time.
 It’s also one of the most affordable options on this list — and each ream comes with 500 sheets.
 Last, but not least, the paper is low maintenance and feeds into laser printers, inkjets, and high-speed copiers.

-The 8 Best Resume Paper to Buy in 2019
+The 8 Best Resume Paper Brands of 2019

 We are committed to researching, testing, and recommending the best products.
 We may receive commissions from purchases made after visiting links within our content.
 Learn more about our review process.